SnosMe/awakened-poe-trade/README.md

 ### Usage
 - Press `Ctrl + D` to check the price of the item
 - Press `F5` to go to hideout
+- Hold `Ctrl` if you do not want the window to close.
+As soon as the cursor is within the window, you can release `Ctrl`.
+Now, to close the window, press `Esc` or the cross icon in title bar.

 ### Tool end goals
 - One Tool To Rule Them All